 I’ve been cooking – but I haven’t been cataloging in the way that once characterized how I approached cooking.
 Life has simply been more rushed lately.
 But the memories and the meals are with us still.
-Although I may not be writing as frequently as I once did, you will still find me here from time to time.
 For those of you who continue to find me and visit, thank you.
-I would love to hear from you.

-My newfound interest in banana bread is propelled by a desire to bake at least one thing well, and by my inability to waste what was yesterday a perfectly good piece of fruit.
-I finally have made margin notes in the recipe book.
-And, I have made it several times.
-And I have gotten it right, more than once!
+My newfound interest in banana bread is propelled by the desire to bake at least one thing well, and by my inability to waste what was yesterday a perfectly good piece of fruit.
+I finally made margin notes in the recipe book.
+And, I made banana bread several times.
+Importantly, I have gotten it right, more than once!
 It helps that L loves banana bread.
 It helps too that she makes it with me now, and mashes the banana with a fork and stirs the batter too.

 The recipe is adapted from Mark Bittman’s How to Cook Everything